alcatrazEscapee/ore-veins/README.md

 \*One exception is that biomes have the `"type": "tag"` ability, which dimensions do not.

-A biome / dimension rule entry can be a single string (which will match the single id provided), or it can be a json object.
+A biome / dimension rule entry can be a single string (which will match the single id provided), or it can be a json object, or it can be a list of objects (which will function the same as the `or` type below).
 If it is an object, it requires a `type` property.
 Valid types are:

  - `tag`: [Biomes only] Matches any tags found under `biomes`, which can be a string or string list
- - `and`: Matches all conditions found within the `biomes` sub-entry.
+ - `and`: Matches all conditions found within the `biomes` sub-entry. `biomes` must be a list of conditions to match.
+ - `or`: Matches any condition found within the `biomes` sub-entry. `biomes` must be a list of conditions to match.
  - `not`: Inverts the condition found within the `biomes` sub-entry.

 The Simplest Example:
 ```json